Can't stop scrolling? Ideas from teens for curbing your social media habit

 "Have you ever felt like you need to change your social media use...?"

-Teens and young adults, from across the country, answered these questions in a text survey back in 2020.
+Teens and young adults from across the country answered these questions in a text survey in 2020.
 Their answers are eye-opening.

 "Don't let social media control your life or your self-esteem," another texted.